 Video games, for example, are filled with puzzles.
 Even though you might complain at your kids for playing too many video games, maybe you should give it a try.
 It’s a more relaxed way to engage with puzzles and it still benefits your brain.
 There are plenty of great puzzle games that you can get on your phone, which you can play when you have a spare 10 minutes.

-Games like chess are brilliant for flexing your brain muscles as well because you have to plan multiple moves ahead and learn to strategize.
+Games like chess are brilliant for flexing your brain muscles as well because you have to plan multiple moves ahead, learn chess openings, and strategize.

 Read A Book